stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Undervolting
 ---

 There are several tools for Windows for undervolting and overclocking CPU and GPU.
-Just like
+Just like:

 * [Intel Extreme Tuning Utility](https://downloadcenter.intel.com/download/24075/Intel-Extreme-Tuning-Utility-Intel-XTU-)
 * [MSI Afterburner](https://www.msi.com/page/afterburner)
 * [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/)

-With macOS a different story.
-There are few tools for macOS for undervolting but they requires additional macOS Extensions (kext's) or not free or not very well supported.
+With macOS, it is a different story.
+There are a few tools for macOS for undervolting, but they require additional macOS Extensions (kext's).
+Often, they are not free or not very well supported.

 * [Volta](https://volta.garymathews.com)
 * [VoltageShift](https://github.com/sicreative/VoltageShift)

-So I decide gone Rogue and do undervolt with BIOS.
-Tools like ``XTU`` provides better control but I need solution that will work both in Windows and Debian Linux and macOS.
+So, I decided to go Rogue and do undervolt with BIOS.
+Tools like ``XTU`` provide better control, but I need a solution that will work both in Windows and Debian Linux and macOS.

-AMI BIOS provides a lot different tools for undervolting and overclocking.
+AMI BIOS provides a lot of different tools for undervolting and overclocking.

-Most interesting and easy to use is
+The most interesting and easy to use are:

 * ``Processor``
 	* ``Core Voltage Offset``